walshe96/cvd-policy-documents/README.md

 The repository is organised as follows:

 1. Annotated data - Annotated entity spans and multi-class categories used for model creation and evaluation (contains dataset cards).
-2. Unlabelled data - A collection of all data obtained during the web scraping of bug bounty platforms and CVD programme pages.
+2. Unlabelled data - A collection of all data obtained during the web scraping of bug bounty platforms and CVD programme pages (contains dataset cards).
 3. Models - A spaCy Named Entity Recognition (NER) model and a spaCy multi-class classification model (contains model cards).
 4. Utils - Scripts predominantly used for training and evaluation.
 5. requirements.txt - Python environment requirements file.